karudedios/FunctionalProgramming.js/readme.md

 The concept of this project was based off of [RacoWireless/Functional Programming for C#](https://github.com/RacoWireless/FunctionalProgramming)

 ##Description
-The objective of this project is to have access to some Functional Programming's conecpts in order to ease some of the regular problems one can be presented with when developing something on Javascript.
+The objective of this project is to have access to some Functional Programming's concepts in order to ease some of the regular problems one can be presented with when developing something on Javascript.

 ##Table of Content